Record Software Simulations with ActivePresenter 8

 - Specify the size in the Size spin boxes, or select one of the preset sizes from the drop-down list (3).

 - (Optional): Click the Lock to application check box (4) to lock to the recorded application.
+This feature is designed to help users easily fit the recording area to the size of a specific application window.
+Thanks to that, users don’t need to manually resize it.

-This section allows you to set the audio device and volume for the recording, do as follows to record audio (system audio and audio from a microphone):
+This section allows you to set the audio device and volume for the recording.
+Do as follows to record audio (system audio and audio from a microphone):

 Step 1: Click the Audio button (7) to turn the audio recording mode on, and select the audio device detected.